The whole point of online dating is to not have to use it ever again, as quickly as is humanly possible. It’s on every single’s to do list, right?

 So, once you’ve established why you’re blocking yourself from achieving your relationship goals, you need to work on making sure you understand exactly what the goal even is.
 As I mentioned, most of us don’t really know what we want.
 We know what we should want and what our mothers want for us.
 However, we rarely take a minute to work out what our real WHY is… which is precisely WHY you’re having to read this drivel.

 So, bear with me.
-Start with what the ideal result would be for you.
+Start with what the ideal result would be for you from your single’s to do list.
 Dream big and write down your ultimate relationship goal, imagining nothing was in your way and if none of the stories you have told yourself are true.
 Imagine yourself as the catch of the century, who could have whoever and whatever you wanted.
 Whatever you come up with, just make sure you know the reasons WHY this would be your ultimate relationship.

 An example: “I would like to meet someone I’m physically, intellectually and emotionally connected to, who I fancy the pants off and who wants to get married and have 2 kids at some point.
 I want to feel like he/she is my friend, as well as my lover and there is no possessiveness or jealousy in our relationship.
 We have a healthy sex life, are faithful and admire each other.”